TMT is the best place to be in banking, but it’s also both the most competitive and misunderstood…

 All the guides were created with a singular goal in mind: to help you break into TMT banking by making you truly stand out in interviews.

 Everything that we’ve put into the guides revolves around preparing you for interviews.
-Either by providing you questions that you’ll be directly asked in interviews, or providing you questions that will help build your contextual understanding of TMT so that you can casually show off your broader industry knowledge in an interview.
+Either by providing you questions that you’ll be directly asked in interviews, or providing you questions that will help build your understanding of TMT so that you can casually show off your broader industry knowledge in an interview.

 So, these guides were specifically created for: